sfulay/agora/README.md

 from pages.models import InterviewUtterance

 # The audio_id must match an InterviewAudio.id
+# Remember: Each utterance is a complete speaker turn
 InterviewUtterance.objects.create(
     question=question,
-    utterance_text="I've worked in retail for 5 years.", audio_id=audio.id,  # <-- This is the InterviewAudio.id from Step 3.2
+    utterance_text="I've worked in retail for 5 years.
+The pay was always minimum wage.", audio_id=audio.id,  # <-- This is the InterviewAudio.id from Step 3.2
     is_interviewer=False,
     sequence_number=0,